Skip to main content

 His international trade expertise includes WTO trade remedy instruments (anti-dumping, countervailing and safeguard measures); tariff-related matters (tariff and non-tariff assistance/protection to the domestic industries); customs; trade policy incentives; WTO dispute settlement; and free and preferential trade agreements.

-Mazhar previously worked at the National Tariff Commission and the Trade Remedy Investigating Authority of Pakistan, where he worked as their Chief Legal Officer.
-He was involved in the drafting and implementation of anti-dumping, countervailing and safeguards laws of Pakistan.
+Mazhar previously worked at the National Tariff Commission and the Trade Remedy Investigating Authority of Pakistan, where he was their Chief Legal Officer.
+He was involved in drafting and implementing anti-dumping, countervailing and safeguards Pakistan’s laws.
 Mazhar successfully defends exporters facing anti-dumping investigations at various international forums.

-Mazhar Bangash has made significant contributions towards Afghanistan jurisdiction, where he advises multinational companies and NGOs on their corporate matters in the country, including registrations/incorporations; government approvals; licensing; good governance and compliance with regulatory requirements.
+Mazhar Bangash has made significant contributions to Afghanistan’s jurisdiction.
+He advises multinational companies and NGOs on their corporate matters in the country, including registrations/incorporations, government approvals, licensing, good governance, and compliance with regulatory requirements.

-He has additionally conducted extensive reviews of Afghanistan’s civil & commercial, telecommunication, energy, property, criminal, labour, banking, tax and public procurement laws.
+He has additionally conducted extensive reviews of Afghanistan’s civil and commercial, telecommunication, energy, property, criminal, labour, banking, tax, and public procurement laws.

 Experience